Ewing Event ’21: Magnetics in Carbon 2050

 VIRTUAL EVENT PLATFORM

-The virtual part of the event will be hosted on hopin because it offers an intuitive online conference experience.
-As well as the talks on the Stage, at any time you can
+The virtual part of the event will be hosted on Zoom.
+As well as the talks presented, you can also:

-- visit and talk with exhibitors in the Expo,
+- visit and talk with exhibitors in the Breakout rooms

-- Ask questions of speakers and the whole event via Chat,
+- Ask questions of speakers and send comments during the whole event via Chat,

 CONTINUING CONTACT / GDPR